-I am an Associate Professor of Computer Science at the University of North Carolina at Greensboro.
+I am Professor of Computer Science at the University of North Carolina at Greensboro.
 I am also an elected Fellow of the Institution of Engineering and Technology and an elected member of Sigma Xi-the Scientific Research Society.

 My aspiration is to educate and train my students so that they can prosper in the field of understanding current real-world and complex problems, and developing efficient techniques and technologies.